Tverberg's theorem and graph coloring: Decomposing graphs

 In topological combinatorics a central notion is \emph{shellability}.
 A simplicial complex is shellable if its facets can be pealed off in a controlled manner, providing a certificate that the space topologically is a collection of equidimensional spheres wedged together at a point.
 One method to prove a complex shellable is by the stronger notion of \emph{vertex decomposable}.
-For simplicial complexes determined by graphs, we introduce a filtrated version of vertex decomposable right off on the level of graphs, and then return to its topological interpretation and consequences in Section~\ref{sec:equi}.
+It is a powerful method, employed for example by Provan and Billera for independence complexes of matroids \cite{new01}; and by Lee for the associahedron \cite{new02} as explained by Jonsson in \cite{new03}.
+Most simplicial complexes studied in topological combinatorics are not wedges of spheres and a good bound on their topological connectivity is the best attainable description of their homology.
+One way to achieve that is to prove that a pure skeleton is vertex decomposable, as done for example by Ziegler \cite{ziegler1994} for chessboard complexes.
+For independence complexes determined by graphs, we introduce a filtrated version of vertex decomposable right off on the level of graphs, and then return to its topological interpretation and consequences in Section~\ref{sec:equi}.
+Note that we do not discuss the elementary question regarding when one-dimensional simplicial complexes viewed as graphs are vertex decomposable.